davidfig/name-generator/README.md

 name-generator
 ==============

-Yopey Yopey's Name Generator as seen at http://yopeyopey.com/tools/names/
+Yopey Yopey's Fictional Name Generator as seen at http://yopeyopey.com/tools/names/

+The code is a combination of HTML, Javascript, and PHP with a simple interface.

 BSD License
 ===========